infor-design/enterprise/src/components/cards/readme.md

 ## Responsive Guidelines

-- Either fluid based on parent grid, or uses masonry style layout
+- Can use either a parent element or the responsive grid component.
+Or if using workspaces use the masonry style layout.